Paradigm4/exec/README.md

 Return value:

-* The int32 shell exit code.
+* The int32 process ID of the child process.

 ## Details

-The exec function is a thin wrapper for the C++ standard library `system` function.
+The exec function is a thin wrapper for the standard library `fork` function.
 That function passes the single argument to the system `sh` program, which can vary considerably on Unix systems.